simonekalb/simonekalb.github.io/about.md

 Everything was uber difficult especially if you have to make ISDN driver to work properly.
 I recompiled the kernel an insane amount of times but at least I have it work properly.
 Then I discovered the Linux Day in Italy and took part of it in my city.

-I was 16 y/o and I spent countless hour thinkering, hacking and setup everything in order to work properly.
+I was 16 y/o and I spent countless hour thinkering, hacking and setting up everything in order to work properly.

 It was exciting, but stressful.

 XFree was a mess and you had to configure the right horizontal and vertical frequency of your monitor trying to avoid to brake everything.

-I moved to RedHat 6.2 which was much more user friendly and the ISDN driver where easier to configure.
+I then moved to RedHat 6.2 which was much more user friendly and the ISDN driver where easier to configure (you still have to recompile the kernel though).

-In 1997 I build my first personal website on my High School's webserver thanks to my Computer Science/Math professor.
+In 1997 I build my first personal website on my High School's webserver thanks to my Math professor.
 I then published two other websites one about [Antonio Gramsci](https://en.wikipedia.org/wiki/Antonio_Gramsci) and one about a research on [Black Panther Party](https://en.wikipedia.org/wiki/Black_Panther_Party) I made at the time.

 Meanwhile I learned a bit of Pascal at school and made a RPG Character Generator with it.